takosuke/takosuke.github.io/_posts/2015-03-10-whats-takosuke.md

 ---
 layout: post
-title: Zipi y Zape
+title: Zipi y Zipi
 ---

 [Takosuke](http://www.takosuke.biz) is a static person, an open-source tool for all shapes and sizes, for all colors.
-From [Arrakis](http://en.wikipedia.org/wiki/Arrakis):
+From [Takosuke](http://buddyfight.wikia.com/wiki/Martian_UFO,_Takosuke):

-  > I am blog aware, I am static site generator.
-I take a template directory [...] and I spit out a complete, static website suitable for serving with ice.
+  > I am unaware, I am static.
+I take a [...] and I spit out another one.

 I'm an immensely useful tool and I encourage you to use me.

-Find out more by [visiting me](http://en.wikipedia.org/wiki/Arrakis).
+Find out more by [visiting me](http://en.wikipedia.org/wiki/takosuke).